 Download the latest version of Laravel, Use the below command to clone the master repo of Laravel from GitHub:

 After then move to the Laravel code directory and use composer to install all dependencies required for the Laravel framework:

 This will take a while according to the network speed.
 After that set proper permissions on files:

 Set Encryption Key.

-Now set the 32 bit long random number encryption key, which used by the Illuminate encrypter service:
+Now set the 32-bit long random number encryption key, which is used by the Illuminate encrypter service:

 ### php artisan key:generate Application key [Lf54qK56s3qDh0ywgf9JdRGDTN0oV9qI] set successfully